Ben Derbyshire launches the Future Architects Pledge

 I am now calling on Members and Practices to get involved and make a special Future Architects Pledge to raise £1,000 in the next 12 months to support this work.
 We are not asking for money right now, rather we want our Membership to get involved and have fun raising money themselves to support and inspire future architects.
 Anything goes, from bike rides to bake sales.

 The pledge is certainly not just for large practices.
 Anyone can sign up, the key is that you bring energy and enthusiasm to raising money and supporting future architects.

 Shoko Kijima, architect at Hawkins\Brown, said: 'The story can only be positive where we increase children and young people’s understanding and awareness of their built environment.'

-Joseph Magri, Student Hardship Fund recipient, said: 'The bursary contributed to me being more financially secure, partially relieving the worries and stress of money so I could transfer that energy into my work.'
+Joseph Magri, Student Support Fund recipient, said: 'The bursary contributed to me being more financially secure, partially relieving the worries and stress of money so I could transfer that energy into my work.'

 Make your Pledge